Metastatic breast cancer means the cancer has spread from your breast to distant organs such as your bones, lungs, or other parts of your body.

 Doctors sometimes use the term "advanced breast cancer" or "stage IV breast cancer" to describe cancer that has spread.
 Stage IV is the most advanced stage of the disease.

 If your cancer has metastasized (another way to say "spread"), you might wonder what to expect.
-Advanced breast cancer isn't curable, but it is treatable.
+Metastatic breast cancer isn't curable, but it is treatable.
 Several treatments can slow its progress, relieve your pain and other symptoms, and help you live longer.

 How Common Is It?